HallLab/clarite-python/docs/source/complex_surveys.rst

                                                    weights=weights_discovery,
                                                    single_cluster='scaled')

-In the current version of CLARITE, both strata and cluster must be provided.
-'Weights' are optional, and are expected to be expansion weights.

 There are a few different options for the 'single_cluster' parameter, which controls how strata with single clusters are handled in the linearized covariance calculation: